upwebdesign/laravel-lob/README.md

-laravel-usps
+laravel-lob
 ============

-Interface for USPS and Laravel
+Interface for Lob and Laravel